-SRD1-13&15PP conformant environments, systems, and products support access controls that are capable of enforcing access limitations on individual users and data objects.
-SRD1-13&15PP compliant systems and/or products also provide an audit capability that records the security-relevant events that occur within the system.
+SRD14PP conformant environments, systems, and products support access controls that are capable of enforcing access limitations on individual users and data objects.
+Specifically, two classes of access control mechanisms are provided: those that allow individual users to specify how resources (e.g., files, directories) under their control are to be shared; and those that enforce limitations on sharing among users.
+The latter is implemented by the use of security markings (i.e., "labels").
+SRD14PP-conformant products also provide an audit capability that records the security-relevant events that occur within the system.

-The SRD1-13&15PP provides for a level of protection that is appropriate for an assumed non-hostile and well-managed user community requiring protection against threats of inadvertent or casual attempts to breach the system security.
-The SRD1-13&15PP does not fully address the threats posed by malicious system development or administrative personnel.
+The SRD14PP provides for a level of protection that is appropriate for an assumed non-hostile and well-managed user community requiring protection against threats of inadvertent or casual attempts to breach the system security.
+The SRD14PP does not fully address the threats posed by malicious system development or administrative personnel.
 These threats must be mitigated by other technical and non-technical measures.

-The SRD1-13&15PP is generally applicable to distributed systems but does not address the security requirements that arise specifically out of the need to distribute the resources within a network.
+The SRD14PP is generally applicable to distributed systems but does not address the security requirements that arise specifically out of the need to distribute the resources within a network.

-1 Secret Restricted Data, Sigmas 1 through 13 and 15- Information that is classified as Secret and identified as Restricted Data and is related to nuclear weapons.
-This information is further identified with at least one of the Sigma 1 through 13 and Sigma 15categories.
+1 Secret Restricted Data -- Information that is classified as Secret and identified as Restricted Data or is related to nuclear weapons.
+This information is further marked with the sigma 14 category.